okalachev/flix/tools/pyflix/README.md

 ### Telemetry

 Basic telemetry is available through object properties.
-Their names generally match the corresponding variables in the firmware itself:
+The properties names generally match the corresponding variables in the firmware itself:

 ```python
 print(flix.connected)       # True if connected to the drone